 I am a teacher.
 Can I bring my class to the library to conduct research?

 We are pleased to offer introductions to BHS’s collections for high school, college, and graduate students as well as for community groups.
-BHS’s instruction librarians can teach students how to search and use the collection, offer lessons on primary source analysis, or work with teachers to develop tailored lessons using BHS’s collections.
+CBH’s instruction librarians can teach students how to search and use the collection, offer lessons on primary source analysis, or work with teachers to develop tailored lessons using CBH’s collections.
 Please contact us at [email protected] for more information about offerings and fees.

 Research at the Library